Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Introduction

-With the advancement of deep learning, its application in denoising and inversion of geophysical data has attracted significant attention as a means of overcoming the limitations of traditional methods.
-For example, denoising autoencoders have been used to remove multi-source noise from data \cite{wu2020removal}; one-dimensional signals have been transformed into two-dimensional sequences for transient electromagnetic denoising using image denoising networks \cite{chen2020temdnet}; \citeA{wu2021noising} employed a Long Short-Term Memory (LSTM) network combined with an autoencoder structure to denoise data. \citeA{liu2024multi} proposed a Transformer-based multi-task learning network architecture for denoising data. \citeA{cheng2025pc} utilized parallel convolution to extract multi-scale features from input data and then applied a bidirectional Long Short-Term Memory (BiLSTM) network to establish complex mapping relationships between features and clean data for transient electromagnetic denoising.
-Additionally, data-driven convolutional neural network (CNN)-based inversion has been employed \cite{wu2021convolutional}, LSTM utilized for fast inversion \cite{wu2022instantaneous}. \citeA{wu2024physics} developed a hybrid deep learning-based method that integrates deep learning-based forward modeling losses into the loss function to yield more consistent inversion results. \citeA{kang2024deep} designed a deep learning-based inversion process, while \citeA{zhang2024airborne} introduced a multi-input, single-output double-hidden wavelet neural network for ATEM data imaging. \citeA{cheng2024multi} proposed a TEM inversion algorithm based on a multi-scale expanded convolutional neural network, aiming to fully exploit the multi-scale information in the data to improve inversion reliability.
-Furthermore, \citeA{cheng2024transient} proposed an inversion method using CNN-LightGBM.
-However, these deep learning approaches treat denoising and inversion as separate processes, thereby creating a distinct boundary between them.
-This separation necessitates the training of two independent networks—one for denoising and another for inversion.
-Since inversion is a downstream task that heavily depends on the accuracy of the denoising results, it typically evaluates the reliability of the estimated model by calculating the deviation between the model's response and the processed data, but it cannot simultaneously assess the "purity" of the processed data.
-As a result, if residual interference remains in the processed data, the reliability of the inversion is compromised \cite{wu2022deep}.
-Moreover, training two separate networks requires significant computational resources and time, and existing networks with end-to-end outputs often lack interpretability.
+With the advancement of deep learning, its application in denoising and inversion of geophysical data has attracted significant attention as a means of overcoming the limitations of traditional methods \cite{wang2026dremnet,wang2026rapid,wang2026aotem,wang2025openem,li2026dmtnet}.
+For example, denoising autoencoders have been used to remove multi-source noise from data \cite{wu2020removal}.
+One-dimensional signals have been transformed into two-dimensional sequences for transient electromagnetic denoising using image denoising networks \cite{chen2020temdnet}.
+Wu \textit{et al.} \cite{wu2021noising} employed a Long Short-Term Memory (LSTM) network combined with an autoencoder structure to denoise data.
+Liu \textit{et al.} \cite{liu2024multi} proposed a Transformer-based multi-task learning network architecture for denoising data.
+Cheng \textit{et al.} \cite{cheng2025pc} utilized parallel convolution to extract multi-scale features from input data and then applied a bidirectional Long Short-Term Memory (BiLSTM) network to establish complex mapping relationships between features and clean data for transient electromagnetic denoising.
+Additionally, data-driven convolutional neural network (CNN)-based inversion has been employed \cite{wu2021convolutional}, LSTM utilized for fast inversion \cite{wu2022instantaneous}.
+Wu \textit{et al.} \cite{wu2024physics} developed a hybrid deep learning-based method that integrates deep learning-based forward modeling losses into the loss function to yield more consistent inversion results.
+Kang \textit{et al.} \cite{kang2024deep} designed a deep learning-based inversion process, while Zhang \textit{et al.} \cite{zhang2024airborne} introduced a multi-input, single-output double-hidden wavelet neural network for ATEM data imaging.
+Cheng \textit{et al.} \cite{cheng2024multi} proposed a TEM inversion algorithm based on a multi-scale expanded convolutional neural network, aiming to fully exploit the multi-scale information in the data to improve inversion reliability.
+Furthermore, Cheng \textit{et al.} \cite{cheng2024transient} proposed an inversion method using CNN-LightGBM.